 Researchers at CEA-Leti have developed a novel X-ray photon-counting detector that has been integrated into an X-ray scanner with promising initial trial results.

 September 19, 2020 by Luke James

 Scientists at the Gwangju Institute of Science and Technology (GIST) in Korea have developed a new technology that visualizes the invisible.

-one day ago by Jake Hertz
+September 17, 2020 by Jake Hertz

 A new long-range specification is here, and it's got a few contending features compared to Amazon Sidewalk and Zigbee.

 September 14, 2020 by Luke James

 Australian researchers claim their e-skin prototype can react to pain, similarly to human skin.
 If developed, this could lead to major leaps in robotics and medical prosthetics.